ptvan/ptvan.github.io/_posts/2019-10-19-recommender-systems.md

 title: Recommender Systems
 ---

-I like movies, particularly cinematography (you should check out the excellent YouTube series [Every Frame A Painting](https://www.youtube.com/user/everyframeapainting) for some thoughtful discussions on these topics).
+I enjoy movies, particularly film critique and cinematography (you should check out the excellent YouTube series [Every Frame A Painting](https://www.youtube.com/user/everyframeapainting) for some thoughtful discussions on these topics).
 When looking for sample data to play with recommender systems, I compiled a list of movies I have seen, and my personal 1-10 rating for them [here](https://github.com/ptvan/movies).
 Some common approaches to recommender systems are:

 ### Demographic-based Recommendation